 - biscuits and sweets

 You see, picnicking in Paris isn’t exactly a Master Chef competition, is it?
-It’s more a way of saying : “we’ve been through 5 months of winter, so now we want to enjoy every single ray of light and life until the next one.
-And, on a budget”.
+It’s more a way of saying : “we’ve been through 5 months of winter, so now we want to enjoy every single ray of light until the next one.
+But on a budget”.

 Best spots for a picnic in Paris

-- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not in the shade, so you’ll have to embrace a picnic in the dust)
+- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not on the grass, so you’ll have to embrace a picnic in the dust)

-- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the West and if you’re looking for a huge, quiet green space)
+- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the west and if you’re looking for a quiet green space)

-- The Parc Monceau in the VIIIth district of Paris (only if you are kids-friendly)
+- The Parc Monceau in the VIIIth district of Paris (only if you are kid-friendly)

 - Buttes Chaumont in the XIXth district of Paris (if you like climbing and fancy watching the sunset from the top of a hill)

-When I want to kill two birds with one stone (enjoy a picnic with my friends and meet guys without having to go to a disco), the Seine quay is perfect-the golden stretch runs from Musée d’Orsay down to Saint-Michel and from just east of the Louvre to the Île de la Cité.
+If you want to kill two birds with one stone (enjoy a picnic with your friends and meet guys without having to go to a club), the banks of the Seine are perfect.
+This golden stretch runs from Musée d’Orsay down to Saint-Michel and from just east of the Louvre to the Île de la Cité.
 You can bring your own food and drink, take off your shoes, sit on the river bank and watch the boats full of tourists pass you by.
-I also love the quay because I can admire all at once the extraordinary beauty of multiple landmarks , such as the Grand Palais, the Pont des Invalides (Alexandre III Bridge), Notre Dame Cathedral, the Louvre…
+Here on the riverbank you can admire many beautiful landmarks all at once, such as the Grand Palais, the Pont des Invalides (Alexandre III Bridge), Notre Dame and the Louvre.

-You’ll find plenty of nice bars along the quay between Musée d’Orsay and Concorde (however, I prefer to bring my own food and drink as they are quite pricey and there are always long queues after 6pm).
-Sometimes there is even music for dancing.
+You’ll find plenty of nice bars along the bank between Musée d’Orsay and Concorde (however, these are quite pricey so bringing your own food and drink might be a good diea).
+Sometimes there is even music for dancing!

-If you go down the quay as far as Bercy, you will find some lovely restaurants disguised as peniche boats.
+If you go down the bank as far as Bercy, you will find some lovely restaurants disguised as canal boats.